gradle/gradle/subprojects/docs/README.md

     ./gradlew serveDocs -PquickDocs

 The flag -PquickDocs disables some slow documentation tasks, like creating the DSL reference or the single page user manual PDF or HTML.

+If you really want to generate just the user manual, you can run:

+    ./gradlew :docs:userguide

+But note that the generated documentation might not be fully functional (e.g. links will not work).
+This will generate:

+ - A multi-page HTML manual in `build/working/usermanual/render-multi/` for each chapter.
+There is a 1-1 mapping from `.adoc` file to `.html` file.
+ - A single-page HTML manual at `build/working/usermanual/render-single-html/userguide_single.html`
+ - A PDF at `build/working/usermanual/render-single-pdf/userguide_single.pdf`

+Note that PNG files in the source are generated from ".graphml" files in the same directory.
+You can edit these files with tools like [yEd](http://www.yworks.com/en/products_yed_about.html) and then generate the associated PNG.

 ### Authoring with AsciiDoc